NCERT Book Solutions For Class 9 Civics Chapter 2

 - Democracy was chosen as the prime value of our nation during the freedom struggle that we fought against the British.
-Yes, with Indian councils act, Indians started participating in the councils and hence, their experiences paved the way for legislative institutions in independent India.
+Yes, with the Indian Councils Act, Indians started participating in the councils and hence, their experiences paved the way for legislative institutions in independent India.

 - Freedom struggle did challenge the colonial exploitation but it worked for democracy by making laws with consensus and not imposing anything on anyone.

 - Our freedom struggle fought a bloodless struggle with tools like ‘Satyagraha’ and ‘Ahimsa.’
 These struggles were undertaken to free India from the clutches of Britishers and give Indian the freedom they deserve.

 9. Read the following extract from a conduct book for ‘married women’, published in 1912.
 ‘God has made the female species delicate and fragile both physically and emotionally, pitiably incapable of self-defence.
 They are destined thus by God to remain in male protection – of father, husband and son – all their lives.
 Women should, therefore, not despair, but feel obliged that they can dedicate themselves to the service of men’.
 Do you think the values expressed in this para reflected the values underlying our constitution?
 Or does this go against the constitutional values?